-As a first year PhD student, my research interests are fairly extensive, but I’m broadly interested in the response of marine systems to “novel environments”, which can encompass anything from changes in temperature and carbonate chemistry to eutrophication and invasive species.
-In my dissertation research, I hope to investigate how changing environmental factors are affecting coastal, subtidal ecosystems at different ecological levels, and how these impacts may relate to societal issues.
+A second year PhD student, I am broadly interested in the response of marine systems to “novel” conditions, which can range from changes in temperature and carbonate chemistry to eutrophication and species invasions.
+In my dissertation research, I am investigating how changing environmental factors are affecting coastal, subtidal ecosystems at different ecological levels, and how these impacts may relate to societal issues.

 I'm a first year PhD student with a broad interest in how global change will impact high-latitude nearshore communities.
 My goal is that my research will be useful in informing public understanding and policy decisions in the highly productive and heavily utilized marine ecosystems of the North Pacific.
 I find that translating research into inspired and effective science communication is one of the most enjoyable aspects of being a scientist, and I'm always looking to improve my abilities in this realm.